Vietnam.vn - Nền tảng quảng bá Việt Nam

 In fact, collaborators can voluntarily participate in social insurance if they wish to have a pension or health insurance.
 However, this is a completely voluntary choice of the collaborator and is not required by law.

 Signing a freelance contract also has certain benefits and limitations.
-The benefit is that freelancers are not bound by time and working space, which is convenient for those who want to balance life and work.
-Being a freelancer allows each individual to experience many different working environments, thereby improving skills and expanding their network of relationships.
+The benefit is that the freelancer is not bound by time and working space, which is convenient for those who want to balance life and work.
+Being a freelancer allows each individual to experience many different working environments, thereby improving skills and expanding the network of relationships.

 The downside is that without mandatory insurance, freelancers may face financial risks when they fall ill.
-Lacking protection from labor laws, freelancers may face problems when contract disputes arise.
+Lacking labor law protection, freelancers may face problems when contract disputes arise.

 In conclusion, although the collaborator contract does not require social insurance, participating in voluntary insurance is still a choice worth considering for many people to protect their personal rights.
 Both businesses and employees need to understand the legal regulations to be able to make reasonable decisions and protect their rights in the best way.